MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 ## Map AWS services to Azure services

 To recreate the AWS workload in Azure with minimal changes, use an Azure equivalent for each AWS service.
-The following table summarizes the service mapping:
+The following table summarizes the service mappings:

 | **Service mapping** | **AWS service** | **Azure service** |
 |------------------------|-------------------|--------------------|